iamr-gh/site/src/content/blog/ai-coding.md

 This behavior is not unique to coding models, but on tasks that are more complex, there can be an intelligence cutoff where smaller moodels are much less efficient, and generate far more code without solving the problem, compared to the clean principled correct approach to the problem.
 This is the difference between Opus 4.5 and other models.

+## Loss of Familiarity
+A concern with generating large codebases is that once a bug arises the LLM can't solve, it will often be harder for the user to acclimate to a large codebase they didn't write.